 While some people visit California wineries for much-needed “grown-up” time in one of the world’s most beautiful wine regions, many parents prefer to travel and taste with their little ones in tow.
 This has increasingly become the trend, according to Wine Institute, inspiring many of the state’s wineries to offer special accommodations for kids, including grape juice tastings, play areas, visits with farm animals and outdoor games.
 These activities keep children happy and engaged while their parents sample the latest vintages.

 The key to a successful and fun family outing in California’s wine country is to call ahead or check the producer’s website to see if kids are welcome.
 For reasons of liability or preference, some wineries do not allow guests under age 21.
 If the winery does allow minors, kids are permitted to join their parents in the winery and can often take part in winery tours.

-Following is a list of family-friendly wineries throughout California:
+Following is a list of family-friendly wineries throughout Napa and California:

 ACORN Winery/Alegria Vineyards, Healdsburg, Sonoma County

 Legos, crayons and cornhole keep kids entertained while parents taste.
 Children may also explore the vineyards adjacent to the tasting room, join parents on a guided vineyard walk and taste grapes during harvest.